MVGopi/Linux_Server_Configuration/README.md

    ssh -i ItemCatalog_19_01_2019.pem ubuntu@54.161.86.157

    22 is Port by Default,Later we need to change it to 2200 as per the udacity-linux-server-configuration rubrics.

+# Secure Server

+Step 2: Update and upgrade installed packages sudo apt-get update

+   sudo apt-get upgrade

+Step 3: Change the SSH port from 22 to 2200

+   Edit the /etc/ssh/sshd_config file: sudo vi /etc/ssh/sshd_config.

+   Change the port number on line 5 from 22 to 2200.

+   Save and exit using esc and confirm with :wq.

+   Restart SSH: sudo service ssh restart.

+   Change inbound rules in Amazon EC2 --> Type : Custom TCP Rule as 2200

+   To check port 2200 wether working or not by ssh -i ItemCatalog_19_01_2019.pem -p 2200 ubuntu@54.161.86.157